-Pheasants Peak walking track is a 4km, grade 4 hike located in the South East Forests National Park, New South Wales.
-The hike should take around 2 hrs to complete.
+Pheasants Peak walking track is a 4km, grade 4 hike in South East Forests National Park, New South Wales.
+This hike typically takes 2 hours to complete.

 Go walking through tall eucalypts and alongside huge granite boulders.
 Stop to take in the view as you look across the Monaro Plains towards the Snowy Mountains.